 The 100-year-old building was once part of the paper industry, and before that, a radio factory is now housing a co-living concept that welcomes guests to stay one night to 29-day stays.

 This old paper plant and warehouse were designed using as much of the original repurposed material as possible.
-As a result, the foyers and rooms incorporate the space’s original elements, such as the polished concrete floors and reclaimed materials.
+As a result, the foyers and rooms incorporate the space’s original elements, such as polished concrete floors and reclaimed materials.

 Details are rounded out with vintage hammered metal doors, exposed pipes that seem to blend well with modern art, and sleek light fixtures that pepper the co-living space.